cameronhirbodi/ch-design/_posts/portfolio/2016-02-01-blizzard_support.md

 source: http://www.battle.net/support
 ---

-This objective of this website is that it allows players to easily identify and solve their issues with any Blizzard product.
-Players can receive support on account, technical, and gameplay related issues.
+Players are offered assistance and resources with account, technical, and gameplay related issues.
+Contact channels exist for reaching customer service representatives along with workflows that offer self service solutions.

 ![Blizzard Support - Style Guide]({{ "/images/portfolio/blizz_supp_02.jpg" }})

-With the development of the Blizzard Support portal, it was important to adhere to corporate style guidelines and to make the layout scale well on all device types.
-The design research is ongoing where there is more opportunity to improve the overall experience and usability.
+With the development of the Blizzard Support Portal, it was important to adhere to corporate style guidelines and to make the layout scale well on all device types.
+The design research is ongoing where there is more opportunity to improve the overall experience and usability over time.